lse-my470/lectures/User_guides/MY470_Welcome-To-GitHub.md

 **Branch**
 > A version of the repository that diverges from the main working project.
 Branches can be a new version of a repository, experimental changes, or personal forks of a repository for users to alter and test changes.

+**Bash**
+> Bash is a Unix shell and command language.
+It is the language used in "Git Bash".

 **Checkout**
 > The git checkout command is used to switch branches in a repository.

 **Clone**
 > A clone is a copy of a repository or the action of copying a repository.

+**Command Line**
+> Same as terminal.
+An interface for typing commands directly to a computer's operating system

 **Fetch**
 > By performing a Git fetch, you are downloading and copying that branch’s files to your computer.
 Multiple branches can be fetched at once, and you can rename the branches when running the command to suit your needs.